The Great Pyrenees German Shepherd mix is a cross between a purebred German Shepherd and a purebred Great Pyrenees.

 Fun Facts About Great Pyrenees German Shepherd Mixes

-Great Pyrenees and German Shepherd mixed dogs are part of a trend for designed dog breeds.
+Great Pyrenees and German Shepherd mixed dogs are part of a trend for designer dog breeds.

 Mixes like the German Shepherd Great Pyrenees dog often have fun names too!